What are “No-Fault” Benefits After a MN Car Accident? Lawyer

 The income loss you are paid through car accident No-Fault insurance is usually either $500.00 per week or 85%, whichever is less.
 This is also limited to a total of $20,000.
 Again, however, you may be able to recover the rest of your wage loss from the other driver, if the other driver was at fault.

-No-fault coverage also pays for medical mileage (for trips to and from your medical providers), re-training costs if you need to change careers, replacement costs (if you need assistance from another person), funeral expenses, and a few other costs.
+No-fault coverage also pays for medical mileage (for trips to and from your medical providers).
+Additional benefits include re-training costs if you need to change careers, or replacement costs (if you need assistance from another person).
+Also, funeral expenses if someone is killed.
 Click here to read more about survivors benefits if a family member was killed in a car accident.

 LAWYER FOR NO FAULT CAR ACCIDENT